 She believes in influencing others to express themselves in a positive way when they are young so that they can live a more peaceful future.
 She says that if we were all taught how to handle stress using creativity and mindfulness, the world around us would be a much different place.
 Lily’s present goal is to help children and adults learn how to express themselves through art, yoga, health, and wellness.

 Tejal has been a practitioner of yoga for over 20 years.
-Originally from India, Tejal was introduced to the art of yoga at a very young age.
-She is fluent in Gujarati, Hindi, English and has also studied Sanskrit, the language of the ancient yogic philosophy.
+Originally from India, Tejal was introduced to yoga at a very young age.
+She speaks several languages and has also studied Sanskrit, the language yoga and yogic philosophy.

 Tejal believes Yoga is much more than a form of physical exercise.
 Most importantly, its a mental and spiritual practice - It’s the prescription for a healthy and joyful life as illustrated by her own life experience.

 Gloria was born and raised in East Los Angeles and is the only girl among 7 brothers.
 After high school, she attended Cal State, Long Beach where she earned a 4-year degree in Criminal Justice.
 After college, she joined the United States Army and served proudly for 8 years, including two tours in the Middle East.
 When a fellow soldier introduced her to yoga, she felt most at peace even though she was in a war zone.